Suboxone Success Story in Tulsa, Oklahoma #1: Single Woman in her 30s Struggling with Opioid and Alcohol Addiction

-When I left that very first appt with Dr Pierre, I knew everything was about to change.
-It still took me a couple of months to understand the concept, battle my demons, follow through with the tasks/goals Dr Pierre set for me each month, and stay 100% clean, but that first month when I was able to walk in his office, look him in the eye and say with confidence that I didn’t use that month was a better feeling than any high I had ever had or could have had.
+When I left that very first appt with Dr. Pierre, I knew everything was about to change.
+It still took me a couple of months to understand the concept, battle my demons, follow through with the tasks/goals Dr. Pierre set for me each month, and stay 100% clean, but that first month when I was able to walk in his office, look him in the eye and say with confidence that I didn’t use that month was a better feeling than any high I had ever had or could have had.

-Obviously it’s not an overnight thing.
+Obviously, it’s not an overnight thing.
 I had to drop a lot of “friends” but once I was clean again and thinking clearly, I realized that they never were true friends.
 Everything was always about convenience and everyone was always around when it was convenient, but never seemed to show up when you really needed someone.

-I remember so many times during those 10 years I would look at a stranger doing every day normal things and think to myself, I wish that was me.
-I wish I could remember what is was like to just be normal again and do normal everyday regular things without having to rely on a pill to make me feel “normal” because if I don’t get that pill then I’m going to be completely useless, worthless, bitchy, and consumed with the thoughts of chasing a high or getting just enough so that I can feel “normal” for a small amount of time again until I have to do it all over again the next day or maybe even the next couple of hours when it wears off.
+I remember so many times during those 10 years I would look at a stranger doing everyday normal things and think to myself, I wish that was me.
+I wish I could remember what it was like to just be normal again and do normal everyday regular things without having to rely on a pill to make me feel “normal” because if I don’t get that pill then I’m going to be completely useless, worthless, bitchy, and consumed with the thoughts of chasing a high or getting just enough so that I can feel “normal” for a small amount of time again until I have to do it all over again the next day or maybe even the next couple of hours when it wears off.

 Looking back now, I actually can’t believe I ever gave up this “normal” feeling in exchange for a short jaded feeling, all because I wanted my problems to go away.
 I didn’t want to have to deal with my feelings and emotions.
 But I’ve learned that everyone has problems.
 Everyone at some point during the day or during their life would like to make problems or hurt or whatever go away but it’s how you choose to deal with it and turning to drugs is not worth it.

 I’m one of the lucky ones who didn’t end up on the streets, in jail, or dead, because I watched all of those “friends” of mine at the time wind up in one of those three scenarios.
-I know I’m lucky to have found Dr Pierre and to have the option to not only get better but also to maybe help just one other person in the process.
+I know I’m lucky to have found Dr. Pierre and to have the option to not only get better but also to maybe help just one other person in the process.

-Through this I’ve been able to come clean with myself, my family, my true friends, and now I’ve got more support and love than I ever knew was possible and they tell me all the time how much of a difference they can see in me and my attitude.
+Through this, I’ve been able to come clean with myself, my family, and my true friends, and now I’ve got more support and love than I ever knew was possible and they tell me all the time how much of a difference they can see in me and my attitude.
 I can see a difference in me.
 I can’t imagine how I was able to eek through life for that long doing what I was doing and hurting myself and others along the way, living in such a fog that I didn’t even realize then how clouded my judgment was.